Last updated: Nov-14-2022

-The Media Library Extension is a Google Chrome extension that allows you to easily insert actual image files, or URLs of any asset type (videos, images, sprites, etc.) from your Cloudinary account directly into your CMS, PIM, website builder, or any other browser-based application.
-The selected image or asset URL is imported directly from your Cloudinary account into any text box or content area in the web application without the need to manually download and upload images, or look up asset URLs.
+The Media Library Extension is a Google Chrome extension that allows you to easily insert actual image files, or URLs of any asset type (videos, images, sprites, etc.) from Cloudinary directly into your CMS, PIM, website builder, or any other browser-based application.
+The selected image or asset URL is imported directly from the relevant Cloudinary product environment into any text box or content area in the web application without the need to manually download and upload images, or look up asset URLs.
 The Media Library Extension also enables you to apply transformations to the images and videos you import from Cloudinary, changing the visual appearance or resizing to support multiple devices, and delivering the images and videos in the optimal format and quality.

 With the Media Library Extension, users can import Cloudinary assets to their large enterprise systems in a simplified, streamlined way while leveraging Cloudinary's powerful managing, editing, and optimizing capabilities.

 - Facebook and Instagram don't support importing Cloudinary images and asset URLs via the Media Library Extension.